 A scientist named Hunter Hawk invents a device that can turn flesh to stone.
 While celebrating his discovery he becomes involved with a half naked leprechaun.
+On a trip to New York, Hunter a...
+Read allA scientist named Hunter Hawk invents a device that can turn flesh to stone.
+While celebrating his discovery he becomes involved with a half naked leprechaun.
+On a trip to New York, Hunter and Meg (the leprechaun) decide to go to the Metropolitan Museum of Art and turn all of the...
+Read allA scientist named Hunter Hawk invents a device that can turn flesh to stone.
+While celebrating his discovery he becomes involved with a half naked leprechaun.
 On a trip to New York, Hunter and Meg (the leprechaun) decide to go to the Metropolitan Museum of Art and turn all of the Statues of Greek Gods into people.
-What follows in a drunken romp around New York with Medusa's severed head still in Perseus' hand.
-Written by
+What follows in a drunken romp around New York with Me...
+Read all

-NIGHT LIFE OF THE GODS was based on a novel by Thorne Smith, the novelist best known for his comic fantasies "Topper" and "I Married a Witch."
+Night Life of the Gods was based on a novel by Thorne Smith, the novelist best known for his comic fantasies "Topper" and "I Married a Witch."
 Smith specialized in imaginative tales of the supernatural with decidedly risqué elements.
 This one tells the story of eccentric inventor Hunter Hawk (Alan Mowbray) who concocts a ring that can turn people to stone, and can also bring statues to life.
 He promptly turns his annoying family to stone -- except for his pretty niece -- and goes on a drunken stroll through the woods.
 There he meets Meg, daughter of a leprechaun, who promptly falls in love with him.
 They go to a roadhouse to dance, but when an argument breaks out Hawk turns several people to stone and flees.
 The next day he and Meg go to New York and visit the Metropolitan Museum.
 They remain after closing time and then bring several classical statues to life, including Apollo, Diana, Bacchus, Neptune, and Venus.
 They escort the gods and goddesses out of the museum, and take them to a department store to buy them clothes.
 The humor is supposed to derive from the incongruous behavior of these mythological deities in modern Manhattan, but this is where the script falls short: these gods aren't crazy, they're just plain silly.
 The actors seem desperate to work up a "screwball" atmosphere, but the material leaves them stranded.

 Anyhow, once they're properly attired Hunter installs his charges in a fancy hotel.
 They invade the hotel swimming pool but Neptune can't resist poking people with his trident.
 Venus is given new arms but no one will accept a hug from her.
 (Why not?)
 Later, in a monomaniacal quest for fish, Neptune invades a fish market and gets into a Monty Python-style fish-slapping fight with merchant Henry Armetta.
-Unfairly, Armetta gets turned to stone.
+Unfairly, the merchant is turned to stone.
 By this point, word has reached the police and they close in on Hawk and the naughty gods.
 Hunter & Meg return the deities to the museum, transform them back into statues, and then turn themselves to stone.
-That's where the movie was supposed to end, but preview audiences rejected this finale so director Lowell Sherman was forced to add a dream framework he disliked, one which wraps up the story on a resoundingly flat note.
+That's where the movie was supposed to end, but preview audiences rejected this finale, so director Lowell Sherman was forced to add a dream framework he disliked, one which wraps up the story on a resoundingly flat note.